MESA Guidelines and Examples of Using IEEE 1815.2

 Variations of this function could include the DSO issuing a command for requiring a specific active power value or a minimum active power value to be exported at the PCC.
 The Generating Facilities could determine what active power levels to set the different DER units, or could have the ESS “follow” the PV systems to compensate for PV variations so that this requirement is still met at the PCC.

-Limit Active Power Export Use Case
+Example Guidelines of Limit Active Power Export/Import Use Case

-Energy Arbitrage Use Case
+Example of Energy Arbitrage Use Case

 Energy arbitrage is the shifting of energy production from lower price to higher priced times, and the corresponding shifting of energy use from higher price to lower priced times.